VA Home Loan Process for Veterans

 Where and How to Start the VA Loan Process

 Before you start the VA loan process, it is imperative that you get your Certificate of Eligibility.
 Without this, your lender will not be able to approve you for a VA home loan.
-This certificate simply verifies that you are a veteran and are eligible for VA loan benefits.
-After receiving your certificate of eligibility, you are ready to start the VA loan process.
+Luckily, your lender can actually help you get it!
+Your COE simply verifies that you are a veteran and are eligible for VA loan benefits.
+After receiving your Certificate of Eligibility, you are ready to start the VA loan process.
 The first thing you want to do is find a real-estate agent in the area that you are searching for a house.
 The agent will discuss your loan options and work with your budget and preferences to help you find the right home.
 Remember to inform your agent that you plan on using a VA loan since military home loans have some different requirements than conventional loans.
 You will also need to find a lender that you trust and who works in VA loans.
-The lender will help you get pre-qualified and give you a prequalification or preapproval letter.
+The lender will help you get pre-qualified and give you a pre-qualification or pre-approval letter.
 The lender will need to get some basic information about your income and employment to do a simple review of your financial situation before you apply for a VA home loan.
 Remember that you will later need to prove that this information is correct in order to actually qualify for a VA loan.
 The lender will also help you obtain your Certificate of Eligibility from the VA.

 Making an Offer